tombensve/CodeLicenseManager/CodeLicenseManager-documentation/docs/UserGuide.md

-# Code License Manager 2.1.1
+# Code License Manager 2.1.3

 ## Introduction

 CodeLicenseManager (henceforth called CLM) was born out of frustration in handling licenses.
 Different IDE's have come up with different solutions for supplying ready "boilerplate" texts for different licenses, but go no further than that.

 CLM solves this in an IDE independent way and also installs license texts of project  license and third party licenses including a list of which of the used third party  products uses each license.
 CLM can be used with any programming language and not only Java even though it is written in Java.
-It currently supports the following
-languages: Java (+ BeanShell), Java properties files, JSP, Groovy, Python, Ruby, C, C++, C#, CSS, HTML, XHTML, XML, XML schema, XSL Stylesheets, Bourne shell, AWK, Perl, but can easily be extended to other languages.
+It currently supports the following languages: Java (+ BeanShell), Java properties files, JSP, Groovy, Python, Ruby, C, C++, C#, CSS, HTML, XHTML, XML, XML schema, XSL Stylesheets, Bourne shell, AWK, Perl, but can easily be extended to other languages.
 See "Making your own ..." below for more information.

 CLM also makes it extremely easy to change license (does happen) and allows you to not decide on a license at the start of a project, a license can be applied at any time.

 If your CM tool allows pre checkin scripts to be run it can be plugged in at that time to make sure all checked in code has the license text.
 If a source file already has the license text nothing will be changed, if it doesn't it will be added.

 ## Version changes

+__Version 2.1.3__

+Cleanup.
+No longer uses annotation based "boilerplate" text in source headers.
+This removes the annoying dependency on the actual annotations.
+Those where a bad idea to begin with.
+Me using them was even dumber :-).
+The annotation jars are still left, but is no longer used by CLM iteself.
+This in case some else have also made my mistake of using them.

+__Version 2.1.2__

+Depenency version bug fixes.

 __Version 2.1.1__